masc-ucsc/esesc/README.md

 ESESC is a significant evolution/improvement over [SESC](http://sesc.sourceforge.net/):

-* ESESC has MIPS64r6 ISA, sesc had MIPS ISA.
+* ESESC has RISCV and MIPS64r6 ISA, sesc had MIPS ISA.
-* ESESC can run unmodified Linux MIPS binaries, sesc required a custom toolchain.
+* ESESC can run unmodified Linux RISCV and MIPS binaries, sesc required a custom toolchain.
 * ESESC uses QEMU for emulation, sesc had a custom emulator.
 * ESESC is integrated with McPat, sesc had an older Wattch model.
 * ESESC has a brand new memory hierarchy, sesc had a more complex coherence.